[Editor’s note: Genealogy expert Thomas MacEntee discusses how you can memorialize the people who died while serving the country’s armed forces.]

 - Medals and Patches: Medals awarded in combat during military service; patches worn on jackets and other items of clothing; dog tags and other ID items.
 These can be scanned as well and incorporated in digital or online tributes.

-- Letters and Diaries: Letters from the veteran sent home and vice versa, from loved ones to the veteran if they were saved.
-If the veteran or people mentioned in the documents are still alive, make sure you get permission to use the items.
+- Letters and Diaries: Letters from the service person sent home and vice versa, from their loved ones if they were saved.
+If the people mentioned in the documents are still alive, make sure you get permission to use the items.
 And again, don’t forget to scan these letters and diaries!

-- Interviews: If your veteran family member is still living, take time to conduct an interview about their service.
+- Interviews: If there is a person who was close to the service person, take time to conduct an interview about them.
 The Veterans History Project at the Library of Congress has sample interview questions on their website: http://www.loc.gov/vets/questions.html.
 Record the audio using Flip-Pal’s StoryScans talking images feature that merges the audio with the scan to create an image that speaks

 Create a Lasting Tribute

-- Create an Online Memorial Page: There are many sites such as Fold3 where you can create a multi-media online tribute to a veteran.
-Most are free and don’t require a membership or subscription.
+- Create an Online Memorial Page: There are many sites such as Fold3 where you can create a multi-media online tribute to a veteran. www.fold3.com

 - Build or Fill a Shadow Box: If you have several 3-dimensional items such as medals and patches or dog tags along with photos, you might choose to build a shadow box, which is basically a deep-framed box with a glass door.
 You can also choose to purchase a shadow box and then fill it with various items you’ve collected.